garethltm/obsibrain/sc900/Privileged Identity Management (PIM).md

 & Azure Resource Roles (Azure Resources)
 ## General workflow
 1. Assign
+- the assignment process starts by assigning roles to members.
+To grant access to a
 2. Activate
-	3. Appr
+3. Approve/Deny
+4. Extend and renew